Muchirr/Muchirr/README.md

 - 👋 Hi, I’m @Muchirr
 - 👀 I’m interested in programming and coding
 - 🌱 I’m currently learning at Technical University of Kenya pursuing Bachekor of science in mathematics.
-- 💞️ I’m looking to collaborate on any one my field please
+- 💞️ I’m looking to collaborate on any one on my field please

 - 📫 How to reach me at my email muchirisamuelelvis@gmail.com